XNAVANETX/my-streamlit-app/README.md

 This will open the application in your default web browser.

-## 🤝 Contributing

-Contributions are more than welcome!
-If you have ideas for enhancements or new features, please feel free to fork the repository and submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file.

 ## 📫 Contact

 For any questions or inquiries, feel free to reach out: